Black and blue hair has been making a comeback, and we can’t get enough of this deep, icy trend.

 3. Experiment with highlights.

-Unless the look you’re going for is all-over mermaid, full stop, some highlights can give your look a more sophisticated dimension and ease you into the fading process.
+Unless the look you’re going for is an all-over mermaid, full stop, some highlights can give your look a more sophisticated dimension and ease you into the fading process.
 Because, spoiler, blue fades into greenish-gray, and it fades fast.

 4. So invest in a color-safe shampoo.

 That said, switch out your regular sudsy shampoo and conditioner with color-safer versions, like TRESemmé Color Revitalize Shampoo and TRESemmé Color Revitalize Conditioner (these formulas can help maintain your color’s vibrance for up to 8 weeks!).
 If you used to be a bleached blonde, a purple shampoo, like Nexxus Blonde Assure Purple Shampoo, can come in handy when fighting brassiness, especially after a dip in the pool or a day on the beach.

 5. Get regular trims.

 Alternative hair colors such as blue, green, or purple—especially when worn without highlights or a glaze—can appear flat and may show damage more than your natural brown or blonde, since most natural colors aren’t actually one-tone.
 A regular dusting off of frayed ends every six weeks can keep your mane looking healthy.
 Also, master curling your ends—it’s a gorgeous look on fairy-hued hair.

 6. Wash infrequently and deep condition whenever you can.

 The less you wash, the less you traumatize your locks.
 Most hair shades can’t lift to a true blue unless stripped off their natural color via bleach, so it’s safe to say your strands will be overprocessed.
 Treating them to a bi-weekly, at-home, deep-conditioning treatment can help improve the texture and manageability of damaged strands.
 And use a heat protectant before you blow-dry or flat iron!

 7. Do your due diligence.

 Lastly, maintaining this color the moment your roots come in is crucial to looking polished.
 You can definitely get more delinquent with touchups if you want a grungier, more grown-in feel, but if you want to keep that awesome ’do looking fresh, make sure to squeeze in that appointment every six weeks as well.